vaadin/web-components/README.md

 yarn update:lumo --group vaadin-upload
 ```

+### Local Playground

+To check out a components behaviour or test changes to the components visually you can use the local playground.
+Run `yarn dev` and start editing the `playground/index.html` file.

+Please ensure that you omit changes to the file from your commits.

 ### Generating icons

 Re-generate SVG icon sets and icon fonts from individual SVG files for the packages that have them (e.g. `vaadin-icons`):